What Land Clearing in Auburn Actually Involves

 Are there protected trees I need to worry about in Auburn?

 Yes.
-Placer County's oak preservation ordinance (15.48) requires evaluation of oak species ≥6" diameter at breast height before removal.
+Placer County's Woodland Conservation ordinance (Article 19.50) requires evaluation of oak species ≥6" diameter at breast height before removal.
 Protected oaks ≥24" DBH are generally off-limits without a formal mitigation plan.
 Blue oak, interior live oak, valley oak, and Oregon white oak are all covered.
 We identify regulated trees during the estimate and flag any that need county review before clearing begins.

 Can you clear a steep lot off Highway 49?